OLGJ/Website/content/en/home/about.md

 ---

 I am **Olof**.
-I work as a consultant at EY.
+I work as a consultant at EY within Digital & Emerging tech.
 I graduated from Linkopings University with a MSc in Statistics & Machine learning.
 My thesis was called *"Quantifying uncertainty in bus arrival time predictions"*.

 ***Short about me***